iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 The lack of equivariance of a pretrained model means that upon presenting slightly perturbed versions of the same input, the output of the model can be widely different.
-This is especially true for inputs that have a natural orientation or which for any other reason occur more frequently in a particular configuration in the training set.
-The main idea behind the family of methods described in the paper is to create the group-transformed version of the inputs for all transformations that we are interested in (for example 90-degree rotated versions of the input image), pass each of these through the same backbone network, and combine the resulting outputs in some way in order to achieve equivariance.
+This is especially true for inputs that have a natural orientation or which, for any other reason, occur more frequently in a particular configuration in the training set.
+The main idea behind the family of methods described in the paper is to create the group-transformed versions of the inputs for all transformations that we are interested in (for example 90-degree rotated versions of the input image), pass each of these through the same backbone network, and combine the resulting outputs in some way in order to achieve equivariance.
 The difference between these methods is in how the final combination step is performed.